Arun9572/Apna-college/README.md

 # Apna-college
 This is my first git repository.
+Author - Gurram Naveen